HekerGans/DDoSer/README.md

  ```

  Thanks to:
-  > God
-  > Anyone who has helped make this program
+  > God and Anyone who has helped make this program